DEVELOPER TOOLS

 Step 1Pick a version

-v4 is the safe random default. v7 (newer) embeds a timestamp so IDs sort by creation time — much friendlier to database indexes.
+v4 is the safe random default. v7 (newer) embeds a timestamp so IDs sort by creation time, which is much friendlier to database indexes.

 2. Count